 This medicine may increase risk for muscle rigidity and movement.
-Tell your doctor if you have stiff or rigid muscles after using this medicine.
+Tell your doctor if you or your child have stiff or rigid muscles after using this medicine.

 Check with your doctor right away if you have anxiety, restlessness, a fast heartbeat, fever, sweating, muscle spasms, twitching, nausea, vomiting, diarrhea, or see or hear things that are not there.
 These may be symptoms of a serious condition called serotonin syndrome.
 Your risk may be higher if you also take certain other medicines that affect serotonin levels in your body.